siddhuwarrier/aws-api/README.md

 ### Running locally

-To run the app locally, first set up PostgreSQL, and create a database `lockhart`.
+To run the app locally, first set up PostgreSQL, and create a database `aws_api`.
 Then, connect to the database as your user and execute the following DDL statements.

     create table db_user(username varchar(256), pw_hash varchar(2048), salt varchar(2048));